 We map your installation pipeline stage by stage, from signed contract through permit, equipment delivery, installation, inspection, and interconnection.
 We identify where permit jurisdictions, crew scheduling, or monitoring data requirements fall outside what off-the-shelf tools handle.
 This produces a clear scope before any development begins.

-We design the data model around the solar project lifecycle: system record, permit milestone record, crew schedule, monitoring data feed, and customer account, all connected so a permit approval can trigger a scheduling workflow and a monitoring alert can create a service record without manual intervention.
+We design the data model around the solar project lifecycle: system record, permit milestone, crew schedule, monitoring feed, and customer account.
+They connect, so a permit approval can trigger a crew schedule and a monitoring alert can open a service record with no manual step.

 Development runs in two-week sprints with working software available throughout.
 The installation pipeline is built first because it's the foundation that monitoring data and the customer portal draw from.
 Inverter API integrations are confirmed and tested early so monitoring data availability doesn't block later phases.